Nous Research Releases Contrastive Neuron Attribution (CNA): Sparse MLP Circuit Steering Without SAE Training or Weight Modification

 Key Points

-- No sparse autoencoder training required.
+- No sparse autoencoder training is required for CNA.

-- Maintains general capability benchmarks.
+- The method preserves general capability benchmarks.

 Article Excerpt